ShakeelRaja/functions/README.md

 ## SWABT
 * Understand the use case for functions in programming (abstraction and reuse)
 * Create and use functions in Python
+* Demonstrate a clear understanding of variable scope by defining local and global variables
+* Pass arguments to user-defined functions in order to re-use function code repeatedly

 ### Functions

 http://introtopython.org/introducing_functions.html

 https://en.wikibooks.org/wiki/A_Beginner%27s_Python_Tutorial/Functions

 A function is a block of organized, reusable code that is used to perform a single, related action.
 Functions provide better modularity for your application and a high degree of code reusing.